gdayori/igniteui-.net-core-workshop/docs/06-Export-Excel/06-00-Overview-of-Section6.md

-#  Section 4
+#  Section 6

-In this section, you do a samll css work for styling igGrid.
+In this section, you add a capability to export grid data as an Excel file.

 ## Steps
 1. [Use FlatDataSource](03-01-Use-FlatDataSource.md)